 TIGA may update the list of Positive Practices from time to time to take account of new legislation, codes of conduct produced by regulators, experience of TIGA members, developing business practices and technological advancements within the games industry.

 Best interests of children.
-Games businesses should aim to ensure that games are safe to use for all players.
-Games businesses should consider that some players, both adults and children, may be more vulnerable than others.
+Games businesses should ensure that games are safe to use for all players.
+Games businesses should consider that some players, both adults and children of different ages, may be more vulnerable than others.
 Games businesses should, in particular, ensure that the best interests of the child are a primary consideration whenever designing and developing online services likely to be accessed by a child.

-• Controlling which games can be accessed by reference to their PEGI ratings.
+• Controlling which games can be accessed by reference to their PEGI ratings and complying with the PEGI Code of Conduct.

 • Restricting online communications from strangers who have not been added as ‘friends’.